 A similar picture arises when looking at the Marginalisation Index (MI) developed domestically by the National Population Council (CONAPO).
-This index shows the intensity of social marginalisation by looking at the population's access to basic goods and services.8 According to this Index, the South-Southeast is the region with
+This index shows the intensity of social marginalisation by looking at the population's access to basic goods and services.
+According to this Index, the South-Southeast is the region with

-^{7.} The HDI is based on three indicators: (i) longevity, as measured by life expectancy at birth; (ii) educational attainment, as measured by a combination of adult literacy (two-thirds weight) and the combined gross primary, secondary and tertiary enrolment ratios (one-third weight); and (iii) standard of living, as measured by real GDP per capita measured at purchasing power parity dollars.
+7. The HDI is based on three indicators: (i) longevity, as measured by life expectancy at birth; (ii) educational attainment, as measured by a combination of adult literacy (two-thirds weight) and the combined gross primary, secondary and tertiary enrolment ratios (one-third weight); and (iii) standard of living, as measured by real GDP per capita measured at purchasing power parity dollars.
 The BWI is calculated with four indicators equally weighted at 0.25: (i) adult literacy; (ii) life expectancy at first year; (iii) infant mortality; and (iv) secondary education enrolment.
-Finally, the PQLI is based on two health indicators and one about education, each of them weighted equally as one-third: (i) adult literacy; (ii) life expectancy at first year; (iii) life expectancy at first year; and (iii) infant mortality.
+Finally, the PQLI is based on two health indicators and one about education, each of them weighted equally as one-third: (i) adult literacy; (ii) life expectancy at first year; and (ii) infant mortality.